itravinder456/Inventory-Management-Node-Command-Line-App/README.md

 1. Move to the project folder "...path/inventory-management-node-command-line-app/src"

-2.  run "npm start" or you can go to the subfolder "src" and run "node app".
+2.  run "npm install" then "npm start" or you can go to the subfolder "src" and run "node app".

 3. Test the application with your test cases.
     **_Thats great!_**